-All Ph.D. applicants must submit the following items prior to December 1st.
+All Ph.D. applicants must submit the items listed below at https://apply.grad.arizona.edu/users/login prior to December 1st.
 Note: Be sure to put your name on all materials submitted.

-Students are admitted to the ABBS with no formal commitment to a particular PhD program.
 Entering students will perform three laboratory rotations with faculty in any of the participating graduate programs.
 This provides maximum flexibility for students to explore various fields of study.
-Students with identified goals can focus immediately on a particular research area and program.
-During the rotation period, students will be part of research-based interest groups led by one of the six programs.
+Students with identified goals can focus immediately on a particular research area.

-At the end of the third rotation, students join a lab and matriculate into one of the six participating graduate programs.
+At the end of the third rotation, students join a lab (accepting students) and matriculate into that lab.

 The following items will be required for upload as part of the application process: